Dublin, Ireland

 Green Party

 Traditionally, Fianna Fáil is the party of Eamonn De Valera, who opposed the Anglo-Irish Treaty of 1921 and Fine Gael is the party of Micheal Collins, who signed the treaty and in so doing sealed his fate, as he himself predicted.
-The Treaty partitioned Ireland into the nine counties of Northern Ireland and the twenty-three counties of the Free State.
-Northern Ireland became the six counties (three counties immediately joining the South as prescribed in the Treaty's Boundary Commission).
+The Treaty originally partitioned Ireland into the nine counties of Northern Ireland (i.e., the province of Ulster) and the twenty-three counties in the other three provinces (Connacht, Leinster, and Munster) of the Free State (officially called Éire after 1937).
+Northern Ireland became six counties when three counties immediately joined the South as prescribed in the Treaty's Boundary Commission, and thus Ulster is technically not synonymous with Northern Ireland.
 In 1948, the Free State became the Republic of Ireland and left the Commonwealth.
-(Ulster in fact refers to the nine counties and is not synonymous with Northern Ireland.)
-Fianna Fáil and Fine Gael are both right of centre parties, while Labour, Sinn Féin, the Green Party, and independents are of varying degrees to the left.
+Fianna Fáil and Fine Gael are both right-of-centre parties, while Sinn Féin, the Green Party, Labour, and independents are of varying degrees to the left.

 Drink.

-Indeed, Dubliners like their drink.
-Guinness, of course, is the drink of choice.
-Drunk in pints or halves and typically in rounds.
+Dubliners are famed for their drink.
+Guinness, of course, is the drink of choice, drunk in pints or halves and typically in rounds (no stutter steps at the door when it's your turn).
 The Gravediggers (a.k.a.
-Kavanaghs in Drumcondra) reputedly has the best pint.
-It is true that the water in Guinness once came from the south-side Grand Canal.
-Conversation is preferred to piped-in music in a few older bars.
-Try The Palace Bar on Fleet Street (a famed Irish Times hangout, including the likes of Flan O'Brien), Mulligans (the local in the Irish sitcom Bachelors Walk), McDaids (where Brendan Behan and Sean O'Casey traded barbs and the odd tussle with the poet Patrick Kavanagh.)
-Upstairs at Neary's is a student hangout.
+Kavanaghs in Drumcondra) reputedly pulls the best pint.
+It is true that the water used to make Guinness once came from the south-side Grand Canal.
+Conversation is preferred to piped-in music in a few older pubs.
+Try The Palace Bar on Fleet Street (a famed Irish Times hangout, including the writer Flan O'Brien), Mulligans (the local in the Irish sitcom Bachelors Walk), McDaids (where writers Brendan Behan and Sean O'Casey traded the odd barb and tussle with the poet Patrick Kavanagh.)
+Upstairs at Neary's is a students' hangout.
 Downstairs at Peter's is a quiet respite.
 The International is the scene of a few impromptu Sunday sessions and the meeting place for The 1916 Rebellion Walking Tour, hosted by Lorcan Collins and Conor Kostick.
 Grogans is for the more Bohemian.
 The U2-part-owned Clarence Hotel is an elegant repose from the more touristy Oirish pubs of Temple Bar.
-Pop stars are occasionally seen.
+Pop stars can occasionally be seen in the former Octagon Bar (curiously renamed The Curious Mister).
 Session or 'trad' music can be heard in Hughes (behind the Four Courts) or at the Cobblestone (in Smithfield).
-Old politician hangouts include Doheny and Nesbitt's and Toners on Bagott Street (the only pub where the more refined William Butler Yeats was said to have once entered, but left seemingly not amused), and the buttoned-down, upper-crust Shelbourne beside Stephen's Green.
-The drink atop the Guinness Storehouse has the best view in town.
-Late night at the Gaeity, Café en Seine, or Renards will keep the drink flowing.
+Politician hangouts include Doheny and Nesbitt's and Toners on Bagott Street (the only pub where a polished William Butler Yeats was said to have entered, but left soon after seemingly not amused), and the buttoned-down, upper-crust Shelbourne beside Stephen's Green (free peanuts soften the blow).
+The drink atop the Guinness Storehouse sports the best view in town.
+Late night at the Gaeity, Café en Seine, or Renards will keep the pints flowing.

 McDaids